Trodelvy® (sacituzumab govitecan-hziy)

 Can my dose of TRODELVY be adjusted if I have side effects?1

-Talk to your healthcare provider as soon as you experience any side effects while receiving TRODELVY.
+Tell your healthcare provider right away if you develop any side effects while receiving TRODELVY.

 If needed, your healthcare team will decide when and how much to adjust your dose of TRODELVY based on the side effects you may experience.
 They will order any relevant tests and may give you medicines to help control your side effects.
-In some cases, your healthcare provider may decide to stop your TRODELVY treatment.
+If you develop serious side effects, your healthcare provider may treat you with certain medicines, delay treatment, lower your dose, or permanently stop treatment with TRODELVY

 Glossary

-Endocrine (hormone) therapy: a type of medicine that works by blocking or changing hormones in your body.
-It is often used to treat certain cancers, like some breast cancers, that rely on hormones to grow.
+• Hormonal-based therapy: a type of medicine that works by blocking or changing hormones in your body.
+It is often used to treat certain cancers, like some breast cancers, that rely on hormones to grow

-Infusion-related reaction: reaction during or following infusion of a drug.
+• Infusion-related reaction: reaction during or following infusion of a medicine

-Triple-negative breast cancer: breast cancer that does not use hormones or HER2 protein to grow.
+• Triple negative breast cancer (TNBC): a type of breast cancer that does not use hormones or HER2 protein to grow

 References